coolbutuseless/grrr/README.md

 status](https://ci.appveyor.com/api/projects/status/github/coolbutuseless/grrr?branch=master&svg=true)](https://ci.appveyor.com/project/coolbutuseless/grrr)
 ![](https://img.shields.io/badge/CRAN-Never-blue.svg)

+Things that make you go “grrr\!”.

-`R` has some default arguments that can make programming - `stringsAsFactors = TRUE` immediately springs to mind.
+`R` has some default arguments that can make programming frustrating and error-prone - `stringsAsFactors = TRUE` immediately springs to mind.

-This package offers a way modify default arguments in functions to be almost anything, and as such is a *tool* for exploring:
+This package offers a way to modify default arguments to functions and is a tool for exploring:

   - how dependent are the core packages on these arguments being the default value